Adjunct Faculty: Division of Biotechnology

 This laboratory course presents a hands-on approach to key synthesis techniques and processes currently used in nanotechnology and nanoscience.
 Introduces a range of nanometer-scale materials and the synthesis processes used to produce them.
 Laboratory exercises cover advanced characterization techniques for examining nanometer-scale materials and structures, including microscopic, spectroscopic, and biophysical methods.

-Minimum Qualifications: A successful candidate would ideally be able to begin teaching in Fall 2023 or Spring 2024.
+Minimum Qualifications: A successful candidate would ideally be able to begin teaching in Spring 2026, Summer 2026, or Fall 2026.

 Preferred Qualifications: